 Derby is a member of the East Midlands Adoption Consortium.
 The aim of the consortium is to increase the choice of adoptive placements regionally by circulating details of children and approved adopters who have not been linked by their own agency.
-The consortium also strives to achieve consistent high practice standards across the region.
+The consortium also strives to achieve consistent good practice standards across the region.
 Derby City also increases placement choice by using the Adoption Register for England and Wales.
-Derby City produces a brochure of Prospective Adopters and children requiring adoption.
+Derby City produces a brochure of Prospective Adopters and children requiring adoption for circulation to all national approved Adoption Agencies.